Redistricting in Texas: Process

 The redistricting process begins with each decennial census, when the U.S. government provides detailed census tract data to the states, usually by March 1 of the first year of the decade.
-The Texas Legislative Council provides this census data to legislators, who then use a computer program to draw district boundaries.
+The Texas Legislative Council provides this census data to legislators, who then draw district boundaries in a computer program using this information.
 Legislators then pass these boundaries into law as they would any other bill.
 Redistricting bills for each state legislative chamber typically originate in their respective chambers.
-If state legislative boundaries are not enacted by the legislature during the regular session, the Legislative Redistricting Board, consisting of the governor, speaker of the House, attorney general, comptroller, and land commissioner, will pass its own plan, subject to the governor's veto.
+If state legislative boundaries are not enacted by the legislature during the regular session, the Legislative Redistricting Board, consisting of the lieutenant governor, speaker of the House, attorney general, comptroller, and land commissioner, will pass its own plan, not subject to the governor's veto.

 The legislature may alter the maps it passes later in the decade through mid-decade redistricting.
 This may occur in response to judicial action against the legislature's previously passed maps or to gain political advantage through gerrymandering, as was the case in 2003 after Republicans took full control of the Texas Legislature.

 History

+Statehood

-Texas' original state legislative districts were enacted by its 1845 Constitution.
+Texas's original state legislative districts were enacted by its 1845 Constitution.
 Immediately after convening for the first time, the Texas Legislature enacted its first set of congressional districts.
 The state was apportioned two districts until its secession in 1861.
 During this time period, the legislature also regularly revised its House and Senate districts.
 After its secession, the state sent six representatives to the Confederate States Congress.
 During Reconstruction, the 1869 Texas Constitution apportioned the state four seats in the United States House of Representatives.
 The state only had one set of legislative districts, with each district electing one senator and two to four representatives.
-Texas' current redistricting system would be established by its 1876 Constitution.
+Texas's current redistricting system was established by its 1876 Constitution.